Three steps to honey heaven!

 My job is to then remove the frames, as they are filled up and sealed.
 Then the fun begins!

-The honey is then bottled in jars.
+After a spell in the settling tank the honey is then bottled in jars.
 Nothing is added or used as a substitute to 'bulk things out.'
 Nor is my honey blended with less superior honey, like the stuff found in supermarkets.
 At no time is my honey heat-treated or messed about in any way.
 This preserves its natural properties.